dtonys/node-api-boilerplate/README.md

 A modern nodejs API boilerplate, built on top of Express + MongoDB.

-See [API](https://github.com/dtonys/node-api-boilerplate#api) for concrete list of features.
+See [API Docs](https://github.com/dtonys/node-api-boilerplate#api) for concrete list of features.

+Send requests to the live api endpoint at http://api.universalboilerplate.com.

 Use with [universal-web-boilerplate](https://github.com/dtonys/universal-web-boilerplate) to create web apps.